Scooterpaws

 How often your cat sitter ought to visit depends a lot on your cat.

-Heading off for a trip and leaving your cat at home naturally includes making sure they're looked after properly.
-For my clients, hiring me as their cat sitter is the best way to keep kitty cared for and comfy.
+Heading off for a trip and leaving your cat at home naturally means making sure they're well cared for.
+As your cat sitter, I'm here to help keep kitty feel safe and comfy while you're away.

-I offer 30-minute, 45-minute and 60-minute visits.
-You can tailor my schedule to match you and your cat's needs and personalities.
+I offer 30-minute, 45-minute (client fav), and 60-minute visits.
+You can tailor my schedule to match you and your cat's needs, including kitty's personality, age, health and daily routine.
 It really depends on what suits you both.

 For cats who are more solitary and like their space or sleep most of the time, having me visit once a day may be enough to cover their care: food, water, litterbox tidying, love and play.

 Another factor is how long you'll be away.
-If it's just a quick overnight or a weekend, once a day visits for an independent cat may be ok.
+If it's for a quick overnight or a weekend, once a day visits for an independent cat can work.
 But for longer trips, especially more than a few days, twice daily visits may be the best way to go.
 This helps catch any problems early and keeps your cat happy and healthy.

 Younger cats, social cats and mischievous cats usually need two visits.